-The pistol is very unique in that it has an oval piston and piston seal, it is concentric, i.e. the barrel passes through the center of the piston, and, it also uses a stick magazine!
-That’s a lot of features for a spring powered air pistol!
-Oh, I almost forgot to say that it is side lever cocking too.
+The pistol is very unique in that it has an oval piston and piston seal, it is concentric, i.e. the barrel passes through the centre of the piston, and, it also uses a stick magazine!
+That’s a lot of features for a spring-powered air pistol!
+Oh, I almost forgot to say that it is side-lever cocking, has a two-stage trigger and has a dovetail rail so that a pistol scope can be fitted.
 So, considering the rarity of this pistol, I thought I would try to restore it to working condition at the very least.

 The next stage is to refinish the pistol.
 I think you will agree that the finish is quite worn and faded and it has clearly seen better days.
 On inspection, I found that the finish of this pistol is neither paint nor anodized as it is an alloy rather than aluminium.
 Therefore I have decided to try a “cerakote” finish.
 This is a very durable ceramic coating that has become a very popular choice for firearms.
 Almost any colour is available with matt, satin or gloss finishes.
 It is important to me to try to restore airguns as close to the original factory finish as possible and therefore I have chosen matt black cerakote.
 Any steel parts such as screws and the side lever will be blued.

 Now it’s time to completely strip the pistol once again and send it away to the refinisher.
 Hopefully, it will return in a couple of weeks and I will update you all with the results.
 You can read more about the FB Record Champion here.